jneubert/skos-history/examples/README.md

 descriptors by category" example ([query](stw/sparql/added_by_category.rq),
 [html result](https://rawgithub.com/jneubert/skos-history/master/examples/stw/sparql/added_by_category.html))
-depends on the subject categories structure of STW Thesaurus for Economics (v8.10).
+depends on the subject categories structure of STW Thesaurus for Economics (current version v8.12).

 So while the examples will not run with other datasets, they may show how value can be added by exploiting custom data structures, while at the same